 At the Raleigh spaceport, Larkins picked up the rental car she had scheduled and headed to her parents’ house, imagining what it would be like when she got there.
 It was already 1700 on Christmas Eve, so she expected that they were just getting ready to sit down to dinner.
-Sherri and Derek, her brother and sister, would probably be there with their families as well.
+Sherri and Cory, her brother and sister, would probably be there with their families as well.
 The house would be warm and welcoming, filled with the smell of good cooking.

-Sure enough, when she pulled into the driveway, she saw Sherri and Derek’s cars already parked outside.
+Sure enough, when she pulled into the driveway, she saw Sherri and Cory’s cars already parked outside.
 Hopefully seeing them again would go well.
 They hadn’t always gotten along, largely because of Larkins’ antisocial attitude, but they had never hated each other.

 Striding up the sidewalk, Larkins rang the doorbell and waited for someone to answer the door.
 When it opened, Sherri was standing behind it.
 She looked startled but smiled broadly, saying, “Well, I think you’re the last person any of us expected to see tonight!
 Come on in!
-Hey, Mom, Dad, Derek!
+Hey, Mom, Dad, Cory!
 Look who’s here!”

 Her mother and brother appeared from the kitchen at the same time her father came out of the study to see who it was.
 Their astonished, pleased greetings blended together and Larkins could barely understand one of them from the other, but she didn’t care.
 It was good to be home again.
 She was surprised but grateful when they each clasped her hands.
-She hadn’t been sure if they would remember after eight years that she didn’t like hugs.
+She hadn’t been sure if they would remember after seven years that she didn’t like hugs.

 Her family’s excited chatter filled the room, and it only got louder with the arrival of two more adults and several children.
-Larkins had never met any of them but she knew they had to be Sherri’s husband, Derek’s wife, and the two couples’ children.
+Larkins had never met any of them but she knew they had to be Sherri’s husband, Cory’s wife, and the two couples’ children.
 She found herself being ushered over to the dinner table, where her mother’s traditional Christmas Eve ham casserole was ready for serving.
 Larkins remained mostly silent as the food was served, letting everyone else talk and simply enjoying the relief of being with people who weren’t nerve-wracking to be around.
 Eventually, however, the discussion turned to her.